Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Synergies in the formula

-Taurine has a direct relationship with N-Acetylcysteine (NAC), also present in the formula.
-NAC provides cysteine, the essential precursor for endogenous taurine synthesis.
-This biochemical complementarity means both bioactives reinforce each other.
-NAC feeds the production pathway, while free taurine carries out its functions in tissues.
-Vitamin B6 acts as a cofactor in the final step of taurine biosynthesis from cysteine.
-Adequate B6 intake therefore supports the body's ability to convert the cysteine provided by NAC into taurine.
+Taurine has a direct relationship with the N-acetylcysteine present in the formula.
+NAC supplies cysteine, the precursor of endogenous taurine synthesis.
+Both bioactives feed the same pathway, one upstream, the other in its free form in tissues.
+Vitamin B6 acts as a cofactor in the final step of this biosynthesis.
+An adequate B6 intake therefore supports the conversion of the cysteine supplied by NAC.
 Glycine and taurine are the two amino acids that conjugate with bile acids in the liver.
-Their combined presence in the formula supports the bile conjugation process and the absorption of fat-soluble nutrients.
-Magnesium and taurine share complementary neuromodulatory properties.
-Magnesium taurate is a form studied for its cardiovascular effects.
-Both bioactives contribute to the regulation of calcium influx in muscle cells.
-Creatine and taurine are both concentrated in skeletal muscle.
-Creatine supports ATP resynthesis.
-Taurine modulates cellular hydration and calcium sensitivity.
-These complementary mechanisms make them a relevant pairing for muscle function.
+Their combined presence supports this conjugation process and the absorption of fat-soluble nutrients.
+Magnesium and taurine both act on the regulation of calcium influx in muscle cells.
+The two are found combined in a shared salt, magnesium taurate.
+Creatine and taurine both concentrate in skeletal muscle, on different sides: creatine on ATP resynthesis, taurine on the water balance of the cell.

 Safety & Precautions